HomeTriviaAnimalsMountain Bongo

 5.

-Fewer than 100 mountain bongos remain in the wild today due to habitat loss and poaching.
+In 2023, fewer than 100 mountain bongos remained in the wild due to habitat loss and poaching.

 Click to reveal answer ›